 Your networks are everything

 You must build solid and effective relationships with other people in all areas of your life and work.
 We all must create and successfully manage such strong personal and professional networks.
-You also need to be able to operate effectively as key elements in the networks of others.
+You also need to be able to operate effectively as a key element in the networks of others.

 When the first three pillars of emotional intelligence are firmly in place, you can then begin effectively managing relationships.